- Traditional Kp and ap download via FTP server: ftp://ftp.gfz-potsdam.de/pub/home/obs/kp-ap/

-The geomagnetic three-hour-range Kp index was introduced by J. Bartels in 1949 and is derived from the standardized K index (Ks) of 13 magnetic observatories.
-It is designed to measure solar particle radiation by its magnetic effects.
+The geomagnetic three-hourly Kp index was introduced by J. Bartels in 1949 and is derived from the standardized K index (Ks) of 13 magnetic observatories.
+It is designed to measure solar particle radiation by its magnetic effects and today it is considered a proxy for the energy input from the solar wind to Earth.

-The geomagnetic ap, Ap, Cp and C9 and the classification of international Q-days and D-days are derived from the Kp index.
+The geomagnetic indices ap, Ap, Cp and C9 and the classification of international Q-days (quiet days in the sense of days with low geomagnetic activity) and D-days (disturbed days in the sense of days with high geomagnetic activity) are derived from the Kp index.

 This service contributes to the International Service of Geomagnetic Indices (ISGI) of the IAGA.